 What to Check on Inspection

-Test the infotainment screen fully — tap across all areas and run through the menus.
-Ghost touching issues are the most reported complaint and a replacement screen is an unnecessary cost.
+Test the infotainment screen fully — tap across every area of the screen and run through all the menus.
+Ghost touching on the Touch 2 system is the most reported complaint on this generation and easy to miss if you only tap the centre of the screen.

 "The Corolla is the car you buy when you have owned something unreliable before and decided you are done with that."